Image

 • Economic Burdens — Costs can add up quickly, from fines and legal fees to lost income and higher insurance rates in Washington, MO.

-• Civil Liability — In addition to criminal penalties, you may face civil lawsuits in Washington, MO, including wrongful death claims brought by the victim’s family.
-These cases can result in significant financial liability beyond what is imposed in criminal court.
+• Civil Liability — You may also face lawsuits in Washington, MO, including wrongful death claims, which can result in significant additional financial responsibility.

-Facing Washington, MO manslaughter charges?
-When you choose Combs Waterkotte a manslaughter defense attorney in the Washington, MO area, you’re not just choosing a leading manslaughter defense lawyer in Washington, MO and beyond – you are safeguarding your rights, your freedom, and your future.
-Along with esteemed manslaughter defense attorneys, our staff is available 24/7 and offers expertise in the following areas for residents in Washington and beyond:
+Charged with manslaughter in Washington, MO?
+When you hire Combs Waterkotte a manslaughter defense attorney in the Washington, MO area, you’re not just partnering with a leading manslaughter defense attorney in Washington, MO and beyond – you are safeguarding your rights, your freedom, and your future.
+In addition to esteemed manslaughter defense attorneys, our staff is available 24/7 and provides expertise in the following areas for Washington, MO residents:

 Why Combs Waterkotte Is the Right Choice for Manslaughter Defense in Washington, MO